bashbaug/SimpleOpenCLSamples/README.md

 OpenCL applications using only the Khronos-provided headers and libs.
 All samples have been tested on Windows and Linux.

+Most of the samples are written in C and C++ using the OpenCL C++ bindings.
+A few of the samples have been ported to Python using [PyOpenCL](https://pypi.org/project/pyopencl/).

 ## Code Structure